 You'll be able to instantly access and download the Terms & Conditions agreement.

-Clause 1: Acceptance of Terms
+Clause 1: Introduction

 Your Terms & Conditions agreement is not enforceable unless the user accepts the agreement.
+The introduction clause is usually used to let users know that the rest of the agreement governs the relationship.

-The popular North American streaming service, Netflix, explains that its Terms of Use agreement, Privacy Policy, and EULA agreements are accepted when a user visits or uses the Netflix site or app:
+Here's how Netflix explains that its Terms of Use agreement, Privacy Policy, and EULA agreements are accepted when a user visits or uses the Netflix site or app:

 Netflix: Acceptance of Terms of Use